After countless sleepless nights, no time with your family, declined party invites….something special came into this world:

 - Would they be a dreamer (how will your product help me achieve my aspirational lifestyle)?

-For example, let’s say you sell an email tracking tool and your customer persona is skeptic.
+For example, let’s say you sell emails tracking tool and your customer persona is skeptic.

-A sequence that addresses prospects’ thought process could look like:
+A sales sequence that addresses prospects’ thought process could look like:

 A. Prospect thought: I have no clue what’s happening to my emails after I click send.
 Did the other person read it?
 Did the other person click on any of its links?